Casimir energy for spinor fields with $\delta$-shell potentials: Conclusions

 The second important result of our paper consists in the computation of the energy and pressure acting on the surface of the spherical shell in the case of a massless spinor field.
 We have found that, for a given radius of the spherical shell, the Casimir energy varies both in magnitude and sign as the parameter $\gm$ changes.
 This is an important observation since by changing the matching conditions one can transition from an outward to an inward Casimir pressure on the shell.
 This appears to be a novel feature since in the MIT bag model only an outward pressure was found, like in Boyer's result for a perfectly conducting sphere.
 The case presented here is relevant since it preserves confinement, which is a rough representation of asymptotic freedom and the main reason why the MIT model is widely used.
 However, unlike the MIT bag model, confinement is achieved not only with a large set of values for the pressure but also with both inward and outward pressure.
 These results could be useful within the context of bag models, where there are some unresolved problems regarding the sign and magnitude of the pressure from the zero-point energy of the quark field \cite{milton2001casimir}.

-We would like to conclude this Section by mentioning a natural continuation of this research.
-This paper focused on matching conditions leading to confinement.
-It would be particularly interesting to complement this paper by considering the Casimir energy of massless spinor fields propagating in a space where the $\delta$-shell potential leads to non-confining configurations.
+We would like to conclude this Section by mentioning some natural continuations of this research.
+This paper is focused on matching conditions leading to confinement.
+It would be particularly interesting to complement this analysis by considering the Casimir energy of massless spinor fields propagating in a space where the $\delta$-shell potential leads to non-confining configurations.
 Any result in this area would be interesting as these types of $\delta$-potentials would model semi-transparent bags.
-We hope to report on this topic in a future paper.
+Our analysis of the spectral zeta function and the Casimir energy has been conducted for massive scalar field but it would be very interesting to extend it to gauge fields.
+In particular, one could generalize the analysis performed in, for instance, \cite{wipf95} regarding gauge fields in the MIT bag to gauge fields propagating in a flat space under the influence of a $\delta$-potential of the type considered in this paper.
+This investigation would not only provide the relevant spectral zeta function and Casimr energy but would also give details related to the behavior of the $\delta$-potential under gauge transformations.
+In particular one could repeat the analysis performed in this paper for the Dirac Hamiltonian $H_0 = -i \alpha_i \nabla_i + m\beta$ with $\nabla_{j}=\partial_j+iA_{j}$ and study the interaction of the gauge fields $A_{j}$ with the $\delta$-potential.
+We hope to report on these interesting topics in future works.